 When a University of Ottawa faculty, school or service pays a student's tuition fees, it must be paid as a bursary and applied to the student's account.
 The faculty, school or service must:

-- (For undergraduate students) Advise Guylaine Renaud at Financial Aid and Awards Service by email (grenaud@uOttawa.ca)
+- For all students (undergraduate and graduate): contact Guylaine Renaud at Financial Aid and Awards Service by email (grenaud@uOttawa.ca)

-NOTE: Be sure to include all pertinent information about the student in question.
+NOTE: It's important to include all pertinent information about the student, the value and the term for which the bursary is given.
 The student will receive a T4A for the amount of the bursary.